GDATASoftwareAG/vaas/golang/vaas/README.md

 ## What does the SDK do?

-It gives you as a developer a functions to talk to G DATA VaaS.
+It gives you as a developer functions to talk to G DATA VaaS.
 It wraps away the complexity of the API into 5 basic functions.

 ### Connect(token string) error